 News and Events Archive

-The National Confidential Inquiry into Suicide and Homicide by People with Mental Illness, based at the University of Manchester, published a report today which studied 130 child suicides in England.
+October 2016: The National Confidential Inquiry into Suicide and Homicide by People with Mental Illness have published their report.